johannesponader/BGE-Roadmap/Roadmap.md

 ## Development Workflow
 - Feature based by user stories
-- Code changes always related to ticket
+- Code changes always related to a ticket
   - every change hase behavior and this keep it
 - Production and Development env same vagrant / docker
 - Build automation CI and CD